rehierl/abstract-properties/04-order-theory/0-x-part-lin-extension.md

 ```

 However, the visual representation as a graph-based relation, that is based
-upon the transitive reduction of an order relation, would no longer have the
+upon the transitive reduction of an order relation, would loose the edge `bRd`.
-edge `bRd`.
-That is because `bRd` can now be considered the transitive edge
+That is because `bRd` can now be considered a transitive edge that can be
-that can be formed from the edges `bRc` and `cRd`.
+formed from the edges `bRc` and `cRd`.

 ```
 R3 := (a presequent-to b)